ashleybuckner/eepromprogrammer/README.md

 Mode 1 (*not tested*) will read back the location just programmed and wait until the value read back matches the one just written.

-Mode 2 (not yet implemented*) is similar to mode 0 but till wait for the BUSY line to be low before writing a byte and then wait until it goes high afterwards.
-This prbably useless for writing EEPROMS but might one day be useful for sending code to a retrocomputer.

 ## -e BYTE
 Set the value to be written to all EEPROM locations when erasing.
 Default 0xff.